Jingle1999/virtauto/decision_trace.md

 - decision_trace.md (this file)

 ## Expected Outcome
-- Required check `validate_pr_decision_trace` passes for PR #515.
+- Required check `validate_pr_decision_trace` passes for PR #519.
-- PR #515 can be merged under existing branch protection and required checks.
+- PR #519 can be merged under existing branch protection and required checks.
+- PR #519 makes the governance action from the backend (true status) visible in the frontend